KevinTanCH/GAproject4/README.md

 #### Back End
 Download Java JDK 22 or Java.
-If needed, you might have to add a System variables for JAVA_HOME point to where you install your jdk_22 or java.
+If needed, you might have to add a System variables for JAVA_HOME point to where you install your jdk_22 or Java.
 The Maven 3.8.8 will read the pom.xml and should take care of the depencies of backend.
 Set up the back end application properties file.
 The values can be anything but be sure to match the values to front end and database.
 ```